-The Hive Garden Bistro (open seasonally) is delicious and open daily.
-Copper Door Coffee Roasters coffee shop is now open daily.
+Offshoots Café, the Hive Garden Bistro and Copper Door Coffee Roasters coffee shop are open daily.

 Explore our 24 acres of gardens at any time of year with a knowledgeable guide to discover new plants and landscapes from around the world.

 Use the Gardens free app for easy access to tickets.
 Utilize the GPS-enabled map to track your location and find your favorite gardens.

 The living collections are displayed throughout the Gardens in both naturalistic landscapes and more modern designs.

 Learn about plants, animals, people and how water connects us all.